millie-wy/CodeExample_Svelte/README.md

 4. Slots
 5. Each Blocks

-Throughout my code you can also many other interesting Svelte syntax including but not limited to if blocks, svelte/transition, motion and animate.
+Throughout my code you can also find other interesting Svelte syntax including but not limited to if blocks, svelte/transition, motion and animate.

 If you have the project opened in your code editor, run the below commands in the terminal to get started.